bids-standard/bids-starter-kit/reports/Google-2018-report.md

 :o: **Problem** International project management and communication

-:heavy_check_mark: **Solution** The members and collaborators of this project were located in Canada, Britain, the Netherlands, the USA, and India.
-The strategy for this problem was to work publicly.
+:heavy_check_mark: **Solution** The members and collaborators of this project were located in Canada ([Elizabeth DuPre](https://github.com/emdupre)), Britain ([Kirstie Whitaker](https://github.com/KirstieJane)), the Netherlands ([Dora Hermes](https://github.com/dorahermes)), the USA ([Chris Gorgolewski](https://github.com/chrisfilo) and [Chris Holdgraf](https://github.com/choldgraf/)), and India **[PATRICK - who was in India??
+I feel terrible that I don't know!]**.
+The strategy for this problem was to work publicly and to demonstrate best practise in open source project leadership.
 This meant rather than waiting until completion to share something, we would continuously post our work in progress and incorporate feedback.
-Specifically, Github milestones and “closing soon” tags were helpful to highlight weekly tasks and mark them for review.
+Specifically, Github milestones and “closing soon” tags on issues were helpful to highlight weekly tasks and mark them for review.

-Despite these strategies, I still felt that the turning point of the project was in June when some of our team finally met in person.
+Despite these strategies, I still felt that the turning point of the project was in June when some of our team finally met in person at the [Organization for Human Brain Mapping Hackathon](https://ohbm.github.io/hackathon2018/).
+I was a recipient of a travel award ($500) for this event and it really made a huge difference to effective I was as maintainer and content creator for BIDS Starter Kit.
 Summarizing an unnecessary meeting into a message is efficient, but familiarity is really important too.

 ## Personal notes